 Smith said, “That’s the kind of thing we want to do more and more, to keep the scab pressure down to start with, rather than trying to treat it with sulfur.”

 A typical spray program at Hemlock Grove begins with sulfur sprays from first green to about summer solstice to fight scab.
-Surround is a kaolin clay wettable powder that is applied to cover the trees from “pink” stage through mid-June to repel plum curculio, with later applications including DiPel (Bacillus thuringiensis or Bt) for early caterpillar control.
+The surround is a kaolin clay wettable powder that is applied to cover the trees from “pink” stage through mid-June to repel plum curculio, with later applications including DiPel (Bacillus thuringiensis or Bt) for early caterpillar control.

 Pheromone traps measure adult insect populations.
 When their numbers peak, the growers know the timing of the pest’s eggs hatching, and they can time Bt or other sprays like Entrust (spinosad) when they will be the most effective.